-To reduce unlawful discrimination and harassment and ensure a respectful school environment, the administration is responsible for providing notice of this policy and complaint procedures to all district schools and departments.
-The policy and complaint procedures must be referenced in student and employee handbooks and otherwise be made available to all students, staff, and members of the public through electronic or hard-copy distribution.
+To reduce discrimination and harassment and ensure a respectful school environment, the administration is responsible for providing notice of this policy and complaint procedures to all district schools and departments.
+All communications regarding this policy must be written in simple and age-appropriate language.
+The policy and complaint procedures must be referenced in student and employee handbooks, described in hard-copy notices posted at schools, and otherwise be made available to all students, staff, and members of the public through electronic or hard-copy distribution.

-All students and district employees shall receive periodic training related to recognizing and preventing sexual harassment.
-District employees shall receive additional periodic training related to handling reports of sexual harassment.
+All students and district employees shall receive periodic training related to recognizing and preventing sex-based harassment.
+District employees must receive additional periodic training related to handling reports of sex-based harassment.